 As identified in the 2015-19 CP, an ongoing obstacle to meeting housing and non-housing needs is lack of funding.
 Accordingly, the City, and its many public and private partners, developed and maintain collaborative associations to ensure effective delivery of service.
-The CPB providers meet regularly to ensure cross-agency communication and to eliminate duplication in services.
-Likewise, the BVCH brings together CoC providers in an effort to leverage funding and program capacity.
-The City has also, over the years, created a portfolio of loans from past program activities, that is now producing program income that is allowing additional housing program accomplishments each year.
+The CPB agencies meet regularly to ensure cross-agency communication and to eliminate duplication in services.
+Likewise, the BVCH brings together Continuum of Care (CoC) providers in an effort to leverage funding and program capacity.
+The City has also, over the years, created a portfolio of loans from past CDBG and HOME program activities that are now producing program income that allows additional affordable housing program accomplishments each year.
+United Way, through their three main initiatives (health, education, and financial stability) focuses on strengthening and maintaining effective inter-agency relationships, to include its partnership with the City of Bryan.